dcunited001/lineman-polymer-ang/README.md

 # Appistack - Lineman Polymer Ang

  A Containerized AngularJS Single-Page App Template with AngularUI and Polymer

+ Until I publish my [lineman-vulcanize](https://github.com/dcunited001/lineman-vulcanize) plugin, you'll need to clone that repository and `npm link` it, so that `npm install` works from this repository.
+I'm currently running into a few problems with this lineman plugin that I'm having a hard time debugging.
+I'm trying to debug the [grunt-vulcanize](https://github.com/Polymer/grunt-vulcanize) task as it's running thru Lineman, but Lineman is suppressing anything i try to write to the console.
+So I'm waiting on a response in the Polymer google group or from Lineman before i proceed.

 ## TODO
 - TODO: Travis Build and Build Status Icon